Understanding Wikipedia’s Article Deletion Policies

 Community consensus—don’t start fights

 Ultimately, whether your article stays alive or vanishes relies in a big way on the views of other Wikipedia editors.
-Unlike a personal blog or corporate website, Wikipedia content lives under continuous scrutiny by an active volunteer community, many with strong feelings toward certain kinds of articles.
+Unlike a personal blog or corporate website, Wikipedia content is subject to continuous scrutiny by an active volunteer community, many of whom have strong feelings toward certain kinds of articles.

 Rather than thinking of them as gatekeepers, see these editors as independent voices.
 Some may be for an article, others against.
 It helps to have other editors on your side who are willing to toss their hat in the ring.
 Engaging honestly with them—providing substantiated neutral sources and responding respectfully to questions—can significantly improve your chances of article retention.
 Conversely, antagonistic or dismissive interactions with editors rarely end well.